 General conditions

 The subdivision will be carried out in general accordance with the application for resource consent, including any reports, plans, and further information (listed in Appendix [1]) provided by the Consent Holder, and in accordance with the following conditions of consent.
 Where there is any apparent conflict between the application and consent conditions, the consent conditions will prevail.

+This resource consent must not be exercised until:

+The Consent Holder has supplied an electronic file/(s) containing all documents referred to in Appendix 1, indexed and referenced to enable easy access, to the satisfaction of the Council as to compliance with the following standards:

+Each document must be allocated a unioque document number.

+The file containing the document must be named in accordance with the following convention:

+Unique Document Number-Document Title-Author-Document date-Document Version

+Documents that have been superseded must be marked ”superseded”, with reference to the final version; and:

+A Private Developer Agreement (PDA) in a form and on terms satisfactory to Council in all respects has been entered into with the Council and approved by Waikato Waters Limited, which includes provision for all of the following:

+Agreement on the land to vest in Council as part of the development including, but not limited to, agreement as to the size, purpose and value of such land;

+Agreement on the quantum of development and financial contributions payable to Council less any offset on account of the value of land to vest in Council;

+The quantum and timing of payments to Council; and:

+Provision of securities as required by Council in its sole discretion securing the performance of the Consent Holder’s obligations under the PDA, which may include a statutory land charge, caveat or encumbrance on land forming part of the development.

+The PDA shall be duly executed and all required securities registered in accordance with the PDA.

 For the purposes of this consent, any reference to ‘Site’ means land legally described as Lot 1 Deposited Plan South Auckland 65481, Lot 2 Deposited Plan 567678, Lots 1 and 2 Deposited Plan 21055, Lots 4 and 5 Deposited Plan 384886, Lot 204 Deposited Plan 535395 and Lots 25 and 106 Deposited Plan 393306, Lot 3 Deposited Plan South Auckland 14362 prior to any further subdivision of the land.